Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: An Application to the 2018 FRC Championships

 Since robots are not randomly assigned to matches and alliances in the playoff stage, the effects of some confounders might be ignored in model fitting for qualification data.
-By treating qualification and playoff data as training and testing data, the prediction rates on win/loss outcomes of playoff matches are expected to be low (see Table \ref{tbl:table4}).
-As we can see, the predictive ability of the OPR and WMPR models are comparable with or even better than that of the OPRC and WMPRC models, respectively.
-Except in Galileo division of Houston tournament, the OPR model is further found to outperform the WMPR model.
-For all, playoff, and FRC top-8 robots, the corresponding rank correlations between FRC ratings and estimated robot strengths from the OPR model are generally higher than those between FRC ratings and estimated robot strengths from the rest models (Tables \ref{tbl:table5}--\ref{tbl:table7}).
+By treating qualification and playoff data as training and testing data, the accuracy of a test on match outcomes in the playoff stage is computed as that in (\ref{eqn:PRcvpo}) and is expected to be low (see Table \ref{tbl:table4}).
+It can seen that the predictive ability of the OPR model is comparable with or even better than that of the OPRC model.
+Except in {the} Turing division of {the} Houston tournament and {the} Darwin and Tesla divisions of {the} Detroit tournament, the WMPR model is comparable with or better than the WMPRC model.
+The WMPRR model are further shown to have very poor prediction for match outcomes in the playoff stage. {In addition, the OPR model has similar performance to the AS model except in {the} Roebling division and} outperforms the WMPR model except in {the} Galileo and Newton divisions of {the} Houston tournament and {the} Archimedes division of {the} Detroit tournament. {Applying the OPRC and WMPRC models with a common number of clusters for all divisions in the same tournament, yields the poor predictive capacities found in Table \ref{tbl:table34}.} For all, playoff, and FRC top-8 robots, the corresponding rank correlations of the form in (\ref{eqn:rankcor}) between FRC ratings and estimated robot strengths from the OPR model are generally higher than those between FRC ratings and estimated robot strengths from the rest models (Tables \ref{tbl:table5}--\ref{tbl:table7}).
 This particularly explains why the predictive ability of the OPR model is better than those of the OPRC, WMPR, and WMPRC models in the playoff stage.